-Paint the surface of your table in Chalk Paint® in Graphite.
-Ensure it's completely dry before moving to step 4.
+- Paint the surface of your table in Chalk Paint™ in the colour of your choice.
+Ensure the paint is completely dry before stencilling.

-4.Pour a small amount of Chalk Paint® in Pure onto your MixMat™.
-Roll the Large Sponge Roller back and forth – to load the roller with an even spread of paint.
+- Pour a small amount of Chalk Paint™ in a contrasting colour onto your MixMat.
+Roll a Large Sponge Roller back and forth to load the roller with an even spread of paint.

-For a square or rectangle surface, start by lining your stencil along the edges.
+- For a square or rectangle surface, start by lining your stencil along the edges.
 Place your stencil into position then go over the design from left to right, then top to bottom with your roller.
 This will ensure even coverage.

-Carefully lift the stencil up corner by corner.
+- Carefully lift the stencil up corner by corner.
 Place your stencil down on the surface one motif apart from the previous stencilled tile.
 Leaving a one tile gap between painting prevents the first tile motif from being smudged when you come to stencil the second.

-Continue stencilling your tile motifs one tile apart until you have covered the area you wish to stencil.
+- Continue stencilling your tile motifs one tile apart until you have covered the area you wish to stencil.
 Leave to dry for a few hours or speed up the process with a hairdryer.

-Once your first set of tile motifs are dry, fill in the gaps.
+- Once your first set of tile motifs are dry, fill in the gaps.
 This is a deliberately rustic tile design so don’t worry about lining it up too precisely, it all adds to the charm of the finished piece!